L78k3/grimmora-pages/content/System/Entity-Update-Workflow.md

     * Copy/Paste the content of [[Context-Bomb-Prompt.md]].
     * *(Optional: Edit the "Target Character" line if backfilling someone else).*
 3.  **Execution:**
-    * Copy the markdown block from the AI response.
+    * Copy the markdown block from the LLM response.
     * Paste it manually into the character's `Biography.md` or `index.md`.

 ### Method F: The "Wikilink Spotter" (Formatting Assistant)